Timothy Richard: Biography

 Richard was born on 10 October 1845 in Ffaldybrenin, Carmarthenshire in south Wales, the son of Timothy and Eleanor Richard, a devout Baptist farming family.
 Inspired by the Second Evangelical Awakening to become a missionary, Richard left teaching to enter Haverfordwest Theological College in 1865.
 There he dedicated himself to China, where he had an active role in relief operations during the Northern Chinese Famine of 1876–1879.
 He was a leader in promoting anti-foot binding and gender equality in China.

 Richard applied to the newly formed China Inland Mission, but Hudson Taylor considered that he would be of better service to the denominational Baptist missions.
-In 1869 the Baptist Missionary Society (BMS) accepted Richard's application, and assigned him to Yantai (Chefoo), Shandong Province.
+In 1869 the Baptist Missionary Society (BMS) accepted Richard's application, and assigned him to Yantai in Shandong.

 In 1897 Richard undertook a journey to India to discover the conditions of the Christian mission there.
 Travelling with a young missionary, Arthur Gostick Shorrock, they visited Ceylon, Madras, Agra, Benares, Delhi, Calcutta and finally Bombay.

 Timothy Richard helped the Qing government to deal with the aftermath of the Taiyuan massacre during the Boxer Rebellion.
 He thought its main cause was lack of education of the population, so he proposed to Qing court official Li Hongzhang to establish a modern university in Taiyuan with Boxer Indemnity to the Great Britain, and his proposal was approved later.
 In 1902, Timothy Richard represented the British government to establish Shanxi University, one of the three earliest modern universities in China.
 Timothy Richard was in charge of the fund to build Shanxi University until ten years later in 1912.
 During that period, he also served as the head of the College of Western Studies in Shanxi University.